PayPol-Foundation/paypol-protocol/README.md

 ## 💡 The Manifesto

-We are entering the era of **Autonomous AI Agents**.
-Tools like **OpenClaw** (The Lobster) allow AI to execute complex tasks—coding, browsing, deployment—yet they remain financially "unbanked".
-Traditional crypto wallets are too risky for bots, and standard payment gateways are too rigid.
+We are officially entering the age of **Autonomous AI agents**.
+Platforms like **OpenClaw** (The Lobster) now enable AI to handle sophisticated workflows such as writing code and managing deployments, yet these agents remain financially stranded.
+While typical crypto wallets present too many security risks for automated bots, conventional payment systems are simply too inflexible to meet their unique needs

 **PayPol** is the missing link.
-We provide the "Financial OS" for AI Agents, enabling them to earn, spend, and manage assets securely via **Durable Workflows** on the **Tempo Blockchain**.
+We provide the "Financial OS" for AI Agents, enabling them to earn, spend, and manage assets securely via **Durable Workflows** on the [Tempo Blockchain](https://tempo.io/)

 **Why PayPol?**
 * **For Humans:** Sleep soundly knowing your agents have strict limits and a "Panic Button".